 Growing Cannabis: Medical Marijuana Home Cultivation For Beginners

-So you live in a state that allows home cultivation.
-You have your medical marijuana card and/or your home cultivation license.
-Now it’s time to pick what type of medical cannabis grow you want to have.
+If you like in a state like Missouri, which allows home cannabis cultivation, you may be able to grow own medical marijuana.
+Once you get your Missouri medical marijuana card and a home cultivation license, you can begin growing.
 But what methods of home cultivation currently exist?
 Green Health Docs breaks down a few popular growing methods.

 MMJ Home Cultivation: To Grow or Not to Grow